Mayank8092/Mayank8092/README.md

 <td>

-## 🔐 HashFinder
+## 🔐 Hash-MalwareAnalysis

-Utility for generating and identifying cryptographic hashes.
+Python-based malware analysis toolkit for identifying suspicious files.This Tool is made using python programming that gives hash of any file using MD5, sha256 and other Algorithms and vice versa and also convert text into encrypted text using algorithm .

 ### Features